brenogsilva95/wag-all-around-prediction-rotterdam-2026/README.md

 \gamma_2 \frac{1}{\sqrt{n_i}}
 $$

-onde:

-- $n^{AA}_i$ é o número de participações em AA real
-- $n_i$ é o número total de observações
-- $\beta_1, \beta_2, \gamma_1, \gamma_2$ são parâmetros empíricos

-Essa formulação é inspirada em modelos de ranking esportivo e avaliação de performance (Glickman, 1999; Hvattum & Arntzen, 2010).

 ---

-### Conversão para probabilidade

-Os scores foram transformados em probabilidades via função softmax:
+### Probability Estimation

+Probabilities are obtained using the softmax function:

 $$
 P(i) = \frac{\exp\left(\frac{S_i}{T}\right)}{\sum_j \exp\left(\frac{S_j}{T}\right)}
 $$

-onde $T$ é o parâmetro de temperatura.

-A função softmax permite interpretar os scores como probabilidades relativas, garantindo normalização e comparabilidade (Bishop, 2006).
+where $T$ is a temperature parameter.

 ---

-### Interpretação do modelo
+### Interpretation

-O modelo combina três dimensões fundamentais:

-1. **Desempenho histórico (AA)**
-2. **Forma recente (aparelhos)**
-3. **Estabilidade competitiva (variância)**

-Essa abordagem permite capturar tanto o nível médio quanto o potencial máximo e o risco associado ao desempenho de cada ginasta.
+The model combines:

+- Historical performance
+- Recent form
+- Performance consistency

+providing a probabilistic ranking of athletes.

 ---

-## Limitações
+## Results

-- Base construída manualmente
-- Ausência de variáveis como D-score e execução detalhada
-- Não modela eventos aleatórios (quedas, erros)
-- Cobertura parcial de competições
+The model produces a probabilistic ranking of the top contenders.

+The initial projected podium is:

+1. Angelina Melnikova (AIN)
+2. Leanne Wong (USA)
+3. Kaylia Nemour (ALG)

 ---

-## Conclusão
+## Limitations

-O modelo proposto fornece uma estrutura interpretável e baseada em dados para estimar probabilidades de vitória no individual geral feminino.
-Ao integrar múltiplas fontes de informação e considerar aspectos como recência e estabilidade, a abordagem contribui para a análise quantitativa de desempenho na ginástica artística.
+- Manually constructed dataset
+- Limited sample size
+- No execution/difficulty breakdown
+- Partial competition coverage

 ---

+## Conclusion

+This work demonstrates how statistical modeling and data science can be applied to a highly complex and underexplored sport.

+The proposed approach provides an interpretable and flexible framework for ranking athletes based on performance data.

+---

-## Referências
+## References

 - Baio, G., & Blangiardo, M. (2010).
-Bayesian hierarchical model for the prediction of football results. *Journal of Applied Statistics*.
+Bayesian hierarchical model for the prediction of football results.

-- Bishop, C. M. (2006). *Pattern Recognition and Machine Learning*.
-Springer.
+- Bishop, C. M. (2006).
+Pattern Recognition and Machine Learning.
 - Bunker, R. P., & Thabtah, F. (2019).
-A machine learning framework for sport result prediction. *Applied Computing and Informatics*.
+A machine learning framework for sport result prediction.
 - Glickman, M. E. (1999).
-Parameter estimation in large dynamic paired comparison experiments. *Journal of the Royal Statistical Society*.
+Parameter estimation in paired comparison models.
 - Hvattum, L. M., & Arntzen, H. (2010).
-Using ELO ratings for match result prediction in association football. *International Journal of Forecasting*.
+Using ELO ratings for match prediction.